yehaha9876/gitlab/doc/gitlab-geo/database.md

     gitlab-ctl restart postgresql
     ```

+    Why not modify `listen_address` at the same time?
+Because `reconfigure`
+    would fail since Rails would try to connect to postgresql at the new
+    location, but postgresql will not listen there until it is restarted.

 1. Configure PostgreSQL to listen on an external network interface

     Edit `/etc/gitlab/gitlab.rb` and add the following.